The MGA With An Attitude

 cable hoist

 Above, 16 inch long 1/4 inch chain.
-At right, 1000 pound direct pull cable hoist (cheap) attached to a long lag screw eye bolt screwed into a stout roof joist.
+At right, 1000 pound direct pull cable hoist (cheap) attached to a long lag screw eye bolt screwed into a STOUT roof joist.

 The crankshaft pulley is a close fit and may scrape paint off the steering rack housing if you're not careful.
 Do not catch the speedometer cable between the bell housing and tunnel, as that would reduce vertical travel and cause more interference at the crank pulley.
 When installing engine, lift gearbox with a floor jack until the bell housing hits top of tunnel.
 Also use the cheap plastic clutch alignment tool to center the clutch splines, and you should be able to align the splines in a minute or two to mate engine to gearbox.